Brianoysters/printf/README.md

-This is Brian Otieno [https://github.com/Brianoysters] This is kelvin mutugi partner 2 [https://github.com/kelvintechsolutions]
+This is Brian Otieno partner 1 [https://github.com/Brianoysters] This is kelvin mutugi partner 2 [https://github.com/kelvintechsolutions]